-A visit to the A&E Department is often unexpected.
-Your GP or a specialist in the hospital can refer you to the Emergencies Department.
+A visit to the A&E is often unexpected.
+Your GP or a specialist in the hospital can refer you to the A&E Department.
 If you are in doubt whether admission to the A&E is necessary, we advise you to contact your GP first.
 If you cannot contact your GP, you can always go to the A&E Department on your own initiative.

 Currently, the coronavirus is on the rise.
 Do you have any questions about this?
 More information can be found here.